Council of Perpignan

-The Council of Perpignan, which was intended to be a general council of the entire Catholic Church, was convened in November 1408, by Pope Benedict XIII of the Avignon Obedience.
+The Council of Perpignan, which was intended to be a general council of the entire Catholic Church, was convened in November 1408, by the French "Antipope" Benedict XIII of the Avignon Obedience.
 The site of the council was the city of Perpignan, which belonged to the Crown of Aragon, which was still in the Avignon Obedience after the withdrawal of French support from Benedict XIII in 1408.

 The choice of Perpignan

-Pope Benedict's most influential and vigorous supporter in France, the Duke of Orléans, had died on 27 November 1407.
+Pope Benedict's most influential and vigorous supporter in France, the Duke of Orléans, had been assassinated on 27 November 1407.
 This left the way free for the opposition, in particular the University of Paris, to press its case upon King Charles 'the Mad'.
 On 12 January 1408, the King wrote to Benedict that, unless a union between the two parts of the schism had been ended by Ascension Day (forty days after Easter), France would declare neutrality between the two Popes.
 Benedict threatened in return that, unless the King retracted his declaration, the Pope would publish a bull which he had already prepared which would excommunicate anyone (the King presumably included) who attempted to withdraw obedience.
 The bull was entirely traditional in content, having been drawn up by Pope Benedict, a former professor of Canon Law.
 The bull was delivered on 18 May 1408, and turned out to be a major tactical mistake.
 It gave the leaders of the University of Paris the chance to charge those who had carried the bull to be guilty of high treason, and Benedict to be guilty of an attack on the royal dignity and national honor.
 The King was induced to proclaim the neutrality of France in the schism.
 Benedict had been at Porto Venere, near Livorno, when he received the news, and, fearful that the French governor of Genoa, Marshal Boucicault, might attempt to seize him, as he had previously threatened, decided to seek safer ground beyond immediate French control.
 Before leaving Italy, Pope Benedict XIII issued the Bull Celestis altitudo on 15 June 1408, summoning a council, to meet on 1 November 1408 at Perpignan.
 Pressured by events, Pope Gregory XII of the Roman Obedience, who was in exile from Rome, announced that he too would hold a council, after Easter of 1409, and that it would be held somewhere in the province of Aquileia or in the Exarchate of Ravenna.